infominer33/infominer33.github.io/_pages/index.md

 <img src="https://infominer.id/bitcoin-history/assets/img/BitcoinHistory.png"/>

 I'm fascinated by all the history surrounding Bitcoin, and tech generally, but especially any aspects that directly relate to Bitcoin in some fashion.
-It's easier to understand blockchain and cryptocurrency, if you start near the beginning with one-way hash functions, and public key encryption, and you can trace the efforts of people through the years to create, and the efforts of states to suppress encryption.
+I've found it easier to understand blockchain and cryptocurrency, by going back over the history of cryptography, one-way hash functions, and public key encryption.
+Important to recall is that state supression of cryptography is the #1 cause of blockchain mania.

-Most of blockchain mania could be solved with plain old encryption, but encryption was suppressed for so long, it took Bitcoin to get governments to go along with crypto-innovations, publically anyhow.
-Industry was on board a long time ago to be creative with cryptography, but governments suppressed it.
-So now that we're all losing our minds...
-What even is Crypto?>>>>
+It took Bitcoin to get governments to go along with crypto-innovations, for the public anyhow.
+Industry was on board a long time ago, to get creative with cryptography, but governments suppressed its use with strict export controls.

+\>>>> So now that we've lost our minds over crypto. >>>> {: .notice--success}

 * [infominer.id/bitcoin-history](https://infominer.id/bitcoin-history)
   * [Electronic Cash and Virtual Currencies, Before Bitcoin](history-electronic-cash.html)